I love rewards cards, but none of them make me swoon quite like the Chase Sapphire Preferred Card.

 If you like the idea of a flexible rewards card but are nervous about the minimum spending requirement or annual fee, you have other options.
 Some cards allow you to earn points and miles toward statement credits, still saving you money on travel.

-For instance, the Capital One Venture Rewards Credit Card is an excellent alternative.
-Like the Chase Sapphire Preferred, the Venture Rewards card offers a 50,000 point signup bonus.
-These points are good for $500 in travel, however, you only need to spend $3,000 in the first 3 months to earn the bonus.
+For instance, the Capital One® Venture® Rewards Credit Card is an excellent alternative.
+Like the Chase Sapphire Preferred, the Venture Rewards card provides a 50,000 point welcome offer.
+These points are good for $500 in travel, but you need to spend $3,000 in the first 3 months to earn the bonus.
 Rather than transferring points to a loyalty program, you simply apply your points as a statement credit toward travel expenses (like a hotel stay or airfare).
 That means you’ll never have to deal with blackout dates.
 You can also choose any brand you like.

 For me, the Chase Sapphire Preferred Card is still the best rewards card around – at least for beginners.
 The points are flexible, the benefits are great, and the signup bonus is fantastic.

 If you love to travel, you need to check it out today!